-- The PGSO is a student organization devoted to serving the needs of students in the Psychology Department, organizing specific departmental and student events, and acting as the voice of students to the faculty. - The PGSO is comprised of a board elected by psychology graduate students. - The PGSO board is composed of two co-chairpersons who attend faculty meetings and preside over PGSO meetings, a student ombudsperson, representatives from each track (child/pediatric, developmental, adult, cognitive neuroscience, health) who organize interview weekend, social chairs, a treasurer and a Graduate Student Association (GSA) representative. - Student concerns regarding academic policies and procedures of the Psychology Department and its graduate programs may be brought to the attention of the faculty by way of the PGSO.
+- The PGSO is a student organization devoted to serving the needs of students in the Psychology Department, organizing specific departmental and student events, and acting as the voice of students to the faculty. - The PGSO is comprised of a board elected by psychology graduate students. - The PGSO board is composed of two co-presidents who attend faculty meetings and preside over PGSO meetings, representatives from several tracks (health, child, adult, developmental, and cognitive and behavioral neuroscience) who organize interview weekend, social chairs, secretary/treasurer, a Graduate Student Association (GSA) representative, Graduate Activity Fee Allocation Committee (GAFAC) representatives, a community service and professional development representative, and a first-year liaison who serves as a resource to incoming students and oversees peer mentorship.
+In addition, a senior PGSO board member is chosen each year to serve as the Student Ombudsperson. - Student concerns regarding academic policies and procedures of the Psychology Department and its graduate programs may be brought to the attention of the faculty by way of the PGSO.
 Matters of general concern also should be brought to the attention of the faculty via the PGSO presidents who regularly attend faculty meetings.